Hook (video game): Reception

+PC version

-PC versionAmiga Action praised the graphics and music, but criticized the graphics.
+Amiga Action praised the graphics and music, but criticized the graphics.
 Tony Jones of Amiga Mania considered the game to be better than the film, and noted that it had a "much clearer storyline."
 Rik Haynes of CU Amiga wrote, "Sadly, despite aspiring to the heights achieved by Monkey Island, Hook has none of the finesse of rival productions from Virgin Games or Delphine."

 Maff Evans of Amiga Format called the game a "tedious graphic adventure" and criticized its story and characters, writing that they "don't seem to evolve at all, leaving everything seeming rather flat."
 Evans also criticized the control system for being "far too limited and unwieldy," and wrote, "Occasionally nice graphics, but a bit too cartoon-like for this style of game."
 Andy Hutchinson of ST Format criticized the Atari ST version, calling it "terribly reminiscent of Monkey Island.
 However, where that game is hysterical and innovative, Hook is slightly amusing and derivative."
 Hutchinson concluded, "A polished but ultimately unsatisfying game.
 Buy Hook only if you're a massive fan of graphic adventures or have pleasant childhood memories of Peter Pan.
 Then expect to be disappointed."Amiga User International praised the music and graphics, but wrote, "The only disappointments are that it is too short by far, and the puzzles are not really very tough.
 The game is pretty linear and will not let you stray very far off track."
 Mark Ramshaw of Amiga Power praised the music and sound effects, but criticized the game's puzzle aspect, calling it "occasionally a little predictable, sometimes a bit on the obtuse side, and just a tad too linear."
 The One praised the music and graphics, but criticized the short length.

 Several publications reviewed the game again in December 1993, after it was re-released by Hit Squad.
 Cam Winstanley of Amiga Power praised the graphics but criticized the difficulty of the puzzles.
 Paul Roundell of Amiga Action wrote, "The graphics are colourful, but average, and the interface and interaction, while workable, are certainly no breakthrough, and as always in games of this kind, the humour is dire."
 CU Amiga praised the music and graphics, but criticized it for occasionally illogical puzzles, as well as confusing text responses given to the player out of order as the result of poor coding.
 Amiga Format criticized the game's repetitive character interactions.

 In 1995, Matt Broughton of The One Amiga reviewed the game and wrote that it "offers enough locations and graphical treats to keep most people happy.
-The control system breaks no new ground, but why fix something that ain't broke?"Entertainment Weekly gave the game a B- and wrote that "Peter Pan tries to rediscover his inner child by hacking his way through the usual assortment of bad guys.
+The control system breaks no new ground, but why fix something that ain't broke?"Entertainment Weekly gave the game a B− and wrote that "Peter Pan tries to rediscover his inner child by hacking his way through the usual assortment of bad guys.
 One plus: gorgeous green-and-gold backgrounds that are truer to real life than the movie's overstuffed sets."